MoisesTabar/TrafficLightsApp/backend/README.md

 # Traffic Lights API

-Simple API made in Python/Flask, with data persitence made in Firebase Dockerized and Pushed to Heroku.
+Simple API made in Python/Flask, with data persitence made in Firebase and Docker.